RustyMods/DiscordBot/Thunderstore/README.md

 ## If on, errors will log to console as warnings [Synced with Server]
 Log Errors = Off

-## plugin checks against this name to make sure client is connecting to the correct server [Synced with Server]
-World Name = MyWorld

 [2 - Notifications]